findmypast-oss/jackal/README.md

   host: localhost
   port: 8125
   prefix: jackal
 ```

-Jackal should now be available at `http://localhost:25863`, a health endpoint is provided at `/api/health`.
+Jackal should now be available at `http://localhost:25863`.
+A health endpoint is provided at `/api/health`.

-### Docker
+### Running on Docker

 To start a dockerised instance of Jackal with the default configuration: